What to Bring – A Checklist

 - The total amount you paid for day care, and the day care provider’s Tax Identifying Number (the provider’s Social Security Number or their business Employer Identification Number).

 - Educational Expenses (Forms 1098-E/1098-T and receipts/statement of account for tuition, books, supplies and equipment required for enrollment or attendance) and Scholarships/Grants received.
-Bring both your 2018 and 2017 1098-T.
+Bring both your current tax year and prior year 1098-T.

 - Amount of any IRA contributions